ZX-80/Channel-F-Images/README.md

 # File Overview

-> mention the cartridge name is inside the file (like tags in various media files) so no matter what the system filename is the title is included anyway (unless stripped).
-> mention that the file is unique and can be double clicked and MESS/MAME/whatever will open it with no fuss.

 The `.chf` file format was created to solve three major issues:
 - Confusion caused by multiple undocumented `.bin` formats.
 Detecting different banking schemes can be difficult or sometimes even impossible
 - Simplify feature detection for emulators/flashcarts (such as the expected presence of SRAM).
 Currently SRAM is provided if a Videocart attempts to write to memory.
 But this method can cause issues if a bug writes to the ROM area
 - `.bin` files contain no information on the games themselves

 To solve these issues, the `.chf` file format needs to provide the necessary information, while also being future proof in the event of new hardware/banking schemes.
 The [Cartridge Image](http://unusedino.de/ec64/technical/formats/crt.html) format from the CCS64 emulator was used as inspiration, as it had similar goals.
 Note this file format is little-endian to simplify use by arduino/x86/RP2040 architectures.
+Some other advantages to a custom format are that it can be associated with MESS/MAME/etc to open with no fuss (since the `.chf` extension is unique), and that the title is always available regardless of the system filename (since it's stored in the file metadata like tags in various media files).

 # File Header